cflee/cfleecom/content/posts/mso-cpf-annual-limit.md

 ## Legislation for MSO scheme

-I am definitely not a lawyer, but reading legalese is like a lot like r eading code, so let's take a layman's look at what it says...
+I am definitely not a lawyer, but reading legalese is like a lot like reading code, so let's take a layman's look at what it says...

 The CPF originates from the [Central Provident Fund Act](https://sso.agc.gov.sg/Act/CPFA1953?ValidDate=20191201) (CPF Act).